luirabideau/luirabideau.github.io/projects/alienTaxi.md

   <img width="400px" height="400px" src="../img/alienTaxi2.png" class="img-thumbnail" >
 </div>

-Alien Taxi is a 2-D space themed game where a player transports Alien passengers from one point to another.
+<b>Alien Taxi</b> is a 2-D space themed game where a player transports Alien passengers from one point to another.
 The game is played on a 20 by 20 grid of cells that may contain obstacles, nothing, or Fuel stops.
 The game has 3 difficulty levels and ends when the player transports 3 passengers.
 The purpose of this project was to gain a deeper understanding of programming and develop programming skills.

 For this project, I served as <b>Project Facilitator</b> and <b>Lead Gameplay Developer</b>.